olviia/TUS-Control-Room/HowToUse.md

 ### 1. Director Computer
 - Open OBS.
 You can change videos in subscenes and see result in merged scene
+   - In Scenes view scroll down to subscenes
+   - Select subscene and double click on it's media source in Sources window
+   - Change local path to the video you want by clicking 'Browse' button
+   - Click 'OK'
+   - Don't put more than one source into one subscene.
+You can use other types of sources, you are not limited to video.
+Subtitles are displayed as a placeholder in StudioSuper.
 - Open Unity.
 Open scene 3DLayout.
 Put IP of presenter computer into PointCloudReceiver

 ### 2. Presenter Computer